hindsightsoftware/atlassian-connect-play/README.md

 #### Configure the database

-If you don't already have configured a database, in your `conf/application.conf` setup the default database.
+If you haven't already configured a database, in your `conf/application.conf` setup the default database.
 Here is an example using a local postgres installation:

     db.default.driver=org.postgresql.Driver